melke/blog/_posts/2015-08-26-cloud-logging-from-mobile-apps.md

 ***

-Cloud logging is basically services that will capture logs form all kinds of sources and applications.
+Cloud logging is basically services that will capture logs from all kinds of sources and applications.
 These logs will then be indexed for searching.
 There is normally a web UI that gives you advanced tools for searching and analyzing the log data.

 There are many players in the cloud logging market: [Splunk](http://www.splunk.com/), [Sumo Logic](https://www.sumologic.com/), [Loggly](https://www.loggly.com/) etc. Some of these are free up to a certain level of data volumes and retention periods.
 There are also open source log management systems that work the same way, but you will need to host the servers yourself.